adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #40 Going to continue on the Third-Class.

 #41 On vacation for the next few days.
 Don't really know how much coding will happen.

+#42 Didn't do much coding.
+Was out all day today ... vacation